paulmutawe/VGG-Transfer-Learning/README.md

 # VGG-Transfer-Learning
-Exploring of using the VGG architecture for transfer learning.
+Neural Network Deep learning and Computer Vision Project exploring the VGG architecture for transfer learning.

 Freezing pre-trained weights and adding a final fully connectedd layer for linear regression classification.